 5.1 Conclusion

 The study revealed that proximity and grooming behaviors are predominant in the chimpanzee community, highlighting their importance in maintaining social cohesion.
 This reinforces the idea that social bonding activities significantly influence group dynamics and individual well-being.
 Additionally, the findings demonstrated that varying levels of behavioral activities, such as grooming, sharing, and searching, play a crucial role in shaping the social structure of chimpanzees.
 Increased grooming was associated with decreased aggression and increased mating behaviors, suggesting that promoting such interactions can enhance chimpanzees’ community harmony.
-This further demonstrates that a broader understanding of these behaviors is very critical to ensuring that a successful chimpanzee rehabilitation process.
+This further demonstrates that a broader understanding of these behaviors is very critical to ensuring a successful chimpanzee rehabilitation process.
 Additionally, the prominence of grooming and proximity behaviors further aligns with the observed correlations between increased social bonding and reduced aggression, reinforcing the importance of these behaviors in rehabilitation efforts.

-5.2 RECOMMENDATIONS
+5.2 RECOMMENDATIONS.

-Encourage future research that includes longitudinal studies to track the behavior and social dynamics of rehabilitated chimpanzees over time.
+Encourage future research that includes longitudinal studies to track rehabilitated chimpanzees’ behavior and social dynamics over time.
 This research can provide valuable insights into the long-term effectiveness of different rehabilitation strategies.

 Provide ongoing training for animal caretakers focused on chimpanzee ethology, behavior management, and social dynamics.
 This will empower staff to better understand and respond to the needs of the chimpanzees, enhancing overall welfare.

-The prospective release of the chimpanzees back in the wild, is critical to enhancing the genetic pool of those in the wild, therefore the study recommends that the institution should study the behavior of those in the wild as well.
+The prospective release of the chimpanzees back into the wild is critical to enhancing the genetic pool of those in the wild.
+Therefore, this study recommends that research should also focus on individuals in the wild as well.

 Establish a systematic monitoring and evaluation framework to assess the effectiveness of rehabilitation strategies.
 Collect data on behavioral changes, social interactions, and overall well-being to inform future practices and improve rehabilitation outcomes.